nikl881/nortstack/README.md

 ## Acknowledgements

-It is a very good introduction step for me into software development.
+It is a good introduction step for me into software development.
 This project concerns the first official assignment at Code Institute.
 Nortstack is a collaboration with me and Rogier Leijen.
 Working together for the first few weeks on our company site gives me a good feeling for the near future.